thephani/SimpleSfCLI/README.md

 ### Environment Variables (Recommended)

-For CI/CD pipelines, use environment variables to avoid hardcoding credentials:
+For CI/CD pipelines, use shell environment variables to avoid hardcoding credentials, then pass them into CLI flags:

 ```bash
 # Salesforce credentials